-The museum will temporarily close for refurbishment on March 18, 2017, and it will not re-open until July, 2017.
-In preparation for the closure we will also be closed for one day on Monday, 27 February, 2017.
-If you have already booked a group talk, it will take place as scheduled.
-For more information you can contact us at firstname.lastname@example.org or at 02071882679.
+The museum is temporarily closed for refurbishment and it will not re-open until July, 2017.
+For more information you can contact us at email@example.com or at 02071882679.
 Remember to follow us on social media for progress reports.

 The Old Operating Theatre Museum and Herb Garret Team

 The Museum is located in central London, in the historic Borough of Southwark, on the same street as the Shard, just south of London Bridge, and opposite minute walk from London Bridge Underground Station, Borough Market and Southwark Cathedral and a few minutes walk from the rebuilt Globe Theatre, Tower Bridge, HMS Belfast, the Clink Prison and other major attractions.

 Northern and Jubilee lines (London Bridge)

 Mainline Rail connections stopping at London Bridge.